HA3528/Draw-Heart/README.md

 ## Usage:

-Just copy the code and run on pyhton IDE
+Just copy the code and run on python

 ## Enjoy